sesamesoftware/DeploymentGuide/Datasources/additionalinfo/NetSuiteRolesandPermissions.md

          1. Set to (none - no default)
       5. DO NOT RESTRICT EMPLOYEE FIELDS
          1. Tick box
-      6. Subsidiary Restrictions Section Required Fields
+      6. Subsidiary Restrictions Section
          1. Accessible Subsidiaries
             1. Click radial button for All
-      7. Authentication Section Required Fields
+      7. Authentication Section
          1. Verify TWO-FACTOR AUTHENTICATION REQUIRED is set to Not Required.

-An existing role must have the above Center Type, Employee Restrictions, Subsidiary Restriction and Authentication settings as above.
-Please note: the Center Type of a role cannot be changed.
+An existing role must have the Center Type, Employee Restrictions, Subsidiary Restriction and Authentication settings as above.
+Verify the following options are ***not*** checked: ```CORE ADMINISTRATION PERMISSIONS```, ```SINGLE SIGN-ON ONLY```, ```WEB SERVICES ONLY ROLE``` and ```RESTRICT THIS ROLE BY DEVICE ID```.

+Optional but recommended: Re-name the existing role to indicate that it is being utilized by RJWarehouse in addition to its other functions to locate it easily later, if necessary.

+Once your role is created or you have your existing role which conforms to the requirements set above, add the permissions for the data you need replicated.
+#### NetSuite Permissions

+Permissions may be configured for a role in NetSuite under **Setup &rarr; Users/Roles &rarr; Mange Roles**. add any other permissions for the data replication you want and remove all permissions from the role that are listed in the Access Violations.

 1. Permissions
    1. Adding/Removing Permissions